Bralor/netlab/README.md

 ```
 #### Description
 ##### cf-ospf
-This is a legacy case.
+This is just legacy case.
 Supports only 4 devices.
 Topology is also different than the aformentioned.
+For further details see [cf-ospf-base](#cf-ospf-base).

 ##### cf-ospf-authentication
 OSPFv2: plaintext (M1-M3) --> with mismatched passwords